-Reduce the heat until the pot of water is gently simmering, and top with your steamer.
-Steam until the chicken turns opaque and is cooked right through.
+Reduce the heat until your pot of water is gently simmering, and place your steamer on top.
+Steam until the chicken turns opaque and is cooked through.
 Slice and serve with a sprinkling of your favourite fresh herbs.
 Accompany with vegetables or salad.

-- Make sure the steamer fits tightly on top of the pot, you don’t want all the steam escaping out the sides!
+- Make sure your steamer fits tightly on top of the pot, you don’t want all the steam escaping out the sides!

-- If you are using a bamboo steamer, line the steamer with baking paper first.
+- If you’re using a bamboo steamer, line the base of the steamer with baking paper first.
 Use a small knife to poke three or four holes in the baking paper, to allow the steam through.

-Although most kitchens have a microwave oven, it is often only used for defrosting or reheating.
-Would you have thought of microwaving chicken for dinner?
-Microwaving doesn’t require any added fat or oil, and it’s much quicker than frying or baking chicken.
+Although most kitchens have a microwave, it’s often solely used for defrosting or reheating.
+Ever considered microwaving some chicken for dinner?
+Microwaving also doesn’t require any added fat or oil, and is much quicker than frying or baking chicken.

 What do I need?

-For a different way to microwave chicken try these chicken parcels.
+For a different way to microwave chicken, try making chicken parcels.
 Lay out as many squares of baking paper as you have pieces of chicken.
 Make the squares large enough to enclose the chicken, with room to secure the edges.
 You can use any boneless cut of chicken for this dish.